Ren-Logronio/water-monitoring-system/README.md

 then
 $ mklink
 ```

+> At this point (after the symbolic link was created) you can now preview the application by turning on xampp and visiting localhost:80

 Go to the dist/api directory from the repo and open the db.php file.
 Change the variable $host, $username, $password variable to correctly connect to your mariadb server